 Overview of the Gleaning Program

-The Gleaning Program was established in 2003 to help reduce food waste in Nanaimo and area.
+The Gleaning Program in Nanaimo is a partnership between Nanaimo Foodshare Society and Nanaimo Community Gardens Society.
+Established in 2003, The goal of the Gleaning Program is to help reduce food waste in Nanaimo and area.
 Volunteer gleaners pick fruit and vegetables from backyards and gardens that would otherwise be wasted.
-Please read below for information on the 2023 Gleaning Program.
+Please read below for information on the 2025 Gleaning Program.
 If you have further questions please call the coordinator at 250-816-4769 or email gleaning@ncgs.ca

 Surplus fruit to share?
 Don’t let it go to waste!